mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 and disable server events during a switchover, failover or rejoin.
 When a server is being demoted, any events with "ENABLED" status are set to "SLAVESIDE_DISABLED".
 The reverse applies to a server being promoted to master.
-When a standalone server is rejoining the cluster, its events are also disabled since it is now a slave.
+When a standalone server is rejoined to the cluster, its events are also disabled since it is now a slave.
+The monitor does not check whether the same events were disabled and enabled during a switchover or failover/rejoin.
+All events with the expected status are altered.

 The monitor does not enable or disable the event scheduler itself.
 For the events to run on the new master server, the scheduler should be enabled by the admin.
 Enabling it in the server configuration file is recommended.

-Events running at high frequency may cause the replication to break in a failover scenario.
+Events running at high frequency may cause replication to break in a failover scenario.
 If an old master which was failed over restarts, its event scheduler will be on if set in the server configuration file.
 Its events will also remember their "ENABLED"-status and run when scheduled.
 This may happen before the monitor rejoins the server and disables the events.
 This should only be an issue for events running more often than the monitor interval or events that run immediately after the server has restarted.

 ### Troubleshooting